ThomasPouw/Portofolio-S3/Learning Outcomes/IP/Readme.md

 That also means that nothing should be open to interpetation. you cant think that other people should know what you thought about just becasue its logical for you.
 But the opiside is also true.
 As you dont have to explain everything all the time. you dont have to explain that 1+1 is 2.

-At the moment i am starting to get this proces.
-As i am to delete generic names and use conventional naming and using more spelling conventions in my code by programming language bases.

 [Link to where i talk about my code](https://github.com/ThomasPouw/Portofolio-S3/tree/main/Project)

 For design i had some made... ofcourse it changed over time but here is the design as i had it in my head when i first started.